pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 ### Parameter explanation

-- `do-dbs`: white lists of the schemas to be replicated
+- `do-dbs`: white lists of the schemas to be replicated, similar to [`replicate-do-db`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-do-db) in MySQL
-- `ignore-dbs`: black lists of the schemas to be replicated
+- `ignore-dbs`: black lists of the schemas to be replicated, similar to [`replicate-ignore-db`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-ignore-db) in MySQL
-- `do-tables`: white lists of the tables to be replicated
+- `do-tables`: white lists of the tables to be replicated, similar to [`replicate-do-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-do-table) in MySQL
-- `ignore-tables`: black lists of the tables to be replicated
+- `ignore-tables`: black lists of the tables to be replicated, similar to [`replicate-ignore-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-ignore-table) in MySQl

-- In black and white lists, starting with the "~" character indicates it is a [regular expression](https://golang.org/pkg/regexp/syntax/#hdr-syntax).
+If a value of the above parameters starts with the `~` character, the subsequent characters of this value are treated as a [regular expression](https://golang.org/pkg/regexp/syntax/#hdr-syntax).
+You can use this parameter to match schema or table names.

 ### Filtering process

+The filtering rules corresponding to `do-dbs` and `ignore-dbs` are similar to the [Evaluation of Database-Level Replication and Binary Logging Options](https://dev.mysql.com/doc/refman/5.7/en/replication-rules-db-options.html) in MySQL.
+The filtering rules corresponding to `do-tables` and `ignore-tables` are similar to the [Evaluation of Table-Level Replication Options](https://dev.mysql.com/doc/refman/5.7/en/replication-rules-table-options.html) in MySQL.

+> **Note:**
+>
+> In DM and in MySQL, the white and black lists filtering rules are different in the following ways:
+>
+> - In MySQL, [`replicate-wild-do-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-wild-do-table) and [`replicate-wild-ignore-table`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-slave.html#option_mysqld_replicate-wild-ignore-table) support wildcard characters.
+In DM, some parameter values directly supports regular expressions that start with the `~` character.
+> - DM currently only supports binlogs in the `ROW` format, and does not support those in the `STATEMENT` or `MIXED` format.
+Therefore, the filtering rules in DM correspond to those in the `ROW` format in MySQL.
+> - MySQL determines a DDL statement only by the database name explicitly specified in the `USE` section of the statement.
+DM determines a statement first based on the database name section in the DDL statement.
+If the DDL statement does not contain such section, DM determines the statement by the `USE` section.
+Suppose that the SQL statement to be determined is `USE test_db_2; CREATE TABLE test_db_1.test_table (c1 INT PRIMARY KEY)`; that `replicate-do-db=test_db_1` is configured in MySQL and `do-dbs: ["test_db_1"]` is configured in DM.
+Then this rule only applies to DM and not to MySQL.

 The filtering process is as follows: